-+5V This is normally on when the main switch is on. +5VE This is used for watching for an activation signal from the NCU, document feeder, or operation panel when the machine is in energy saving mode. +5VLD This supplies the laser diode.
+[ +5V This is normally on when the main switch is on. +5VE This is used for detecting an activation signal from the NCU, document feeder, or operation panel when the machine is in energy saving mode. +5VLD This supplies the laser diode.
 It is interrupted if the fusing unit cover interlock switch opens. +5VV This is a more stable power supply than +5V.
-It is used for the Contact Image Sensor. +5VD This supplies the DRAM and the optional IC card on the FCE to back up the stored data for one hour, if the power is switched off and some data is stored in them.
-A rechargeable battery on the FDU is used to generate +5VD. +5VBAT This supplies the system RAM on the FCE to back up the programmed data, if the power is switched off.
+It is used for the Contact Image Sensor. +5VD This supplies back up power for the DRAM and the optional IC card on the FCE.
+It can back up stored data for one hour after the power is switched off.
+A rechargeable battery on the FDU is used to generate +5VD. +5VBAT This supplies back up power to the system RAM on the FCE to back up the programmed data.
 A lithium battery is used to generate +5VBAT. +24V This is normally on when the main switch is on. +24VD This is interrupted if the fusing unit cover interlock switch opens. +24VIN This supplies +24V to the fusing unit on/off switching circuit.
-It is interrupted if the fusing unit cover interlock switch opens. +24VM This is interrupted if the machine enters energy saving mode. -5V This is used for the image sensor. +12VP This is supplied to the Flash ROMs on teh FCE and the optional IC card.
+It is interrupted if the fusing unit cover interlock switch opens. +24VM This is interrupted if the machine enters energy saving mode. -5V This is used for the image sensor. +12VP This is supplied to the Flash ROMs on the FCE and the optional IC card.